Elizabeta Samara

-Elizabeta Samara (born 15 April 1989 in Constanța) is a professional Romanian table tennis player.
+Elizabeta Samara (born 15 April 1989) is a professional Romanian table tennis player.
 She won European titles in singles, doubles and team events at the European Championships and has represented Romania four times at the Summer Olympics.

 Samara had represented different teams in club competitions, including Turkish club Fenerbahçe SK and Romanian CSA Steaua București.
 On 26 July 2022, she agreed on terms with Greek club Panathinaikos.

 Personal life

 Samara is an ethnic Aromanian, and was born in a family of Aromanians.